 A towel is an extra handy thing to have when travelling with your dog.
-As well as using it for drying them after a bath or after a walk in the rain, it’s also handy for providing warmth, being something more comfortable to lay down on when at a cafe terrace (if they’re a princess like my Schnitzel) and even cleaning muddy paws.
+As well as using it for drying them after a bath or after a walk in the rain, it’s also handy for providing warmth, being something more comfortable to lay down on when at a café terrace and even cleaning muddy paws.
 (Just make sure to wash it regularly!)

 We use a small microfibre towel bought from a hiking shop (originally bought for human use!)
 It rolls up extra small (if we want to put in my handbag or a backpack) and is quick drying.

-Okay, we don’t usually dress Schnitzel up in dog clothes, but we bought along a couple of practical outfits for him, plus a few decorational ones.
+While we don’t usually dress Schnitzel up in dog clothes, we usually pack a couple of practical outfits for him, plus a few decorative ones.